MicrosoftDocs/ATADocs/ATPDocs/atp-compromised-credentials-alerts.md

 1. Investigate the source computer.
 2. On the alert page, check which, if any, users were guessed successfully.
     - For each user that was guessed successfully, [check their profile](investigate-a-user.md) to investigate further.
-3. If an alert occurs many times and the authentication was performed using NTLM, sometimes, there will not be enough information available about the server the source machine tried to access.
+1. If the authentication was made using NTLM, in some scenarios, there may not be enough information available about the server the source computer tried to access.
+Azure ATP captures the source computer data based on Windows Event 4776, which contains the source computer name.

-    1. To get this information, make sure to enable NTLM auditing on the domain controllers involved.
+    To get the source computer name, make sure to enable NTLM auditing on the relevant domain controllers.

-    2. To enable NTLM auditing, turn on event 8004 (the NTLM authentication event that includes information about the source computer, user account and server that the source machine tried to access).
+    To enable NTLM auditing, turn on Windows Event 8004 (NTLM authentication event that includes information about the source computer, user account, and the server the source machine tried to access).

-    3. When you learn which server sent the authentication validation, investigate the server by checking events, such as event 4624, to better understand the authentication process.
+    When you learn which server sent the authentication validation, investigate the server by checking events, such as Windows Event 4624, to better understand the authentication process.
+Check if this server is exposed to the internet using any open ports.
+For example, is the server open using RDP to the internet?

 **Suggested remediation and steps for prevention**